mithro/autolabeler/README.md

 ##### Issues with Bot

-If you are having issues with the GitHub app not working, please contact [@mithro](mailto:me@mith.ro?subject=Issue%20with%20Probot%20Auto%20Labeler) who is running that.
+If you are having issues with [the GitHub app not working](https://github.com/apps/probot-autolabeler), please [open an issue](https://github.com/probot/autolabeler/issues).

 ## Setup